Making your own DIY charcoal peel-off mask will leave your skin soft, clear, and, best of all, blackhead free!

 Is it normal for my skin to be red after using a face mask?

-It is somewhat common for the skin to look red after using a face mask, especially a peel-off face mask.
+It is somewhat common for the skin to look red after using this type of mask or a baking soda face mask, especially a peel-off face mask.

 The redness should not burn and go away within an hour or two.
 As stated above, always perform a patch test to check for any type of skin irritations.

-For sensitive skin, try using a rose clay mask or matcha face mask.
+For sensitive skin, try using a homemade rose clay mask or DIY matcha face mask.

 I hope you enjoyed reading this post.
 If you have any questions or comments, please post them below!